Viveka-Vardhan-Yenduri/UE-context-release_and_PDU-session-release/README.md

 After successful installation of free5gc and Ueransim, To start IDLE condition follow below procedure:

-Firstly ssh in free5gc and run web-console in one terminal and stop it using ctrl+c and in the same terminal.

-1. shh into free5gc in 3 individual terminals for.
+1. ssh into free5gc in 3 individual terminals for.
 *	Webconsole
 *	To run free5gc
 *	tcpdump